vectordotdev/vector/website/content/en/docs/reference/configuration/sources/_index.md

 weight: 1
 ---

-Vector **sources** enable you to take in observability data from a wide variety of...
+Vector enables you to take in observability data from a wide variety of **sources**.

 ## Available sources